eduardz1/Master-Thesis/chapters/implementation.typ

 - The work presented in @replacing-mumps due to NVFortran having issues compiling the @HAWEN codebase.
 As a reminder, Fortran modules are not cross-compatible across compilers so offloading the @HAWEN code with NVFortran meant compiling also the @MUMPS code with it.
 Currently this leads to a failure at runtime and in particular an OpenMP bug that was reported in the LLVM project repository as issue #link("https://github.com/llvm/llvm-project/issues/148884")[\#148884] @x-148884.

 The @GPU code will look like the one picture in @building-c.
 This part required the most changes and is therefore not yet production ready.
-Although some of the routines are already tested with real data, a benchmark with syntectic data was prepared on the routine responsible for building the quadrature integral values for the sub-matrices.
+Although some of the routines are already tested with representative test-cases, a benchmark with syntectic data was prepared on the routine responsible for building the quadrature integral values for the sub-matrices.

-==== Stiffness Matrix <stiffness-matrix>
+==== Treatment of the Stiffness Matrix for Elastic Wave Propagation <stiffness-matrix>

 In the context of elastic wave propagation, the software uses a formulation based on the compliance tensor $S$ represented by a matrix under Voigt notation, a method used to represent a symmetric tensor by reducing its order @x-Voigt.
-As is detailed by #cite(<x-HDGStabilize>, form: "prose"), the compliance tensor is represented in such a way that $S = V^(-1) C^(-1) V^(-1)$, where $C$ is the elastic stiffness tensor in Voigt notation.
-The dimension of $S$ depends on the dimension of the mesh, in 2D, it can be represented in a $3 times 3$ matrix in Voigt notation, while in 3D, it can be represented as a $6 times 6$ matrix.
+As is detailed by #cite(<x-HDGStabilize>, form: "prose"), the compliance tensor is represented in such a way that $S = V^(-1) C^(-1) V^(-1)$, where $C$ is the elastic stiffness tensor in Voigt notation #flo[and V is ...].
+The dimension of $S$ depends on the dimension of the domain, in 2D, it can be represented in a $3 times 3$ matrix in Voigt notation, while in 3D, it can be represented as a $6 times 6$ matrix.

 Under the consideration of visco-elasticity, $C$ and $S$ are complex-valued.
 Evaluating the complex-valued compliance tensor $S$ meant solving the system $S = V^(-1) C^(-1) V^(-1)$, where the $C$ and $V$ matrices have the following structure, for the 2D and 3D cases: